JV-conseil/jekyll-theme-deepdive/writing.md

 layout: page
 title: Writing
 description: >
-  Hydejack offers a few additional features to markup your content.
+  DeepDive offers a few additional features to markup your content.
   Don't worry, these are merely CSS classes added with kramdown's `{:...}` syntax, so that your content remains compatible with other Jekyll themes.
 hide_description: true
 # sitemap: false
 ---

-Hydejack offers a few additional features to markup your content.
+DeepDive offers a few additional features to markup your content.
 Don't worry, these are merely CSS classes added with kramdown's `{:...}` syntax, so that your content remains compatible with other Jekyll themes.